Community and Public Services

 - the one year BSc (Hons) Community and Public Service Management (Healthcare) at the College

-- the one year top-up BSc (Hons) Public Services degree at the University of Plymouth
+- the one year top-up BSc (Hons) Emergency Sector Management and Interoperability degree at Cornwall College (Bicton campus).

-- the one year BSc (Hons) Public Services (Policing Studies) top-up degree at the University of Plymouth
+- the one year top-up BSc (Hons) Public Services degree at Exeter College

 - employment at all levels in one of the public services, particularly with the Police Force, but also with local government, youth services, prisons, the Fire Service and the Armed Forces.